Healy (surname)

-The English-language surname Healy is in use by three separate ancestral lines of people from Ireland.
+The English-language surname Healy is in use by two separate ancestral lines of people from Ireland.

 When Irish people began to anglicise their names, two separate clans adopted the English-language surname of "Healy".
 There was the Ó hÉilidhe clan from Connaught and the Ó hÉalaighthe clan from Munster.

-Many different spellings of the surname exist including Haly, Haley, Haily, Healey, Hely, O'Healey and O'Haly.
+Many different spellings of the surname exist including Haly, Haley, Haily, Healey, Hely, O'Healy and O'Haly.